Industrial Ph.D. Scheme – Doctoral Projects in Industry

 - The agreement must not prevent the candidate from publishing the results of his/her research and presenting them in his/her dissertation.
 This is to be specified in the agreement.

-- It must be specified that the candidate is to spend at least one year at a degree-conferring institution and at least one year at the Project Owner (company).
-The time may be distributed in a manner that is most advantageous for the project.
+- It must be specified that the candidate is to spend at least one year at the Project Owner (company) and at least one year at a degree-conferring institution or at one or more institutions in the university and university college sector or a research institute.
+The time may be distributed in a manner that is most advantageous for the project

 - Requirements relating to the work duties on the part of the doctoral candidate must be clarified.
 This item may also be incorporated into a separate employment agreement between the candidate and the company.
 In the case of four-year projects, the site where the candidate is to carry out his or her work duties must be specified.